 Exposure to television or blue light from electronic devices like smartphones and tablets has been linked to a delay in melatonin release.
 Many kids and teens are using these devices in the hours right before going to bed (or even during the night) and this could be negatively impacting sleep.

 Sleep opportunity isn’t the same as sleep time.
 Even kids may struggle to fall and stay asleep, and many suffer from conditions like sleep apnea that could be interfering with the quality of their rest.
-Keeping the bedroom quiet, dark, and cool can help but parents with concerns about their child’s snoring, breathing, or ongoing issue with sleep should speak with their physician to rule out possible sleep disorders.
+Specialized mattress & pillows can make a significant difference for sleep.
+Also, keeping the bedroom quiet, dark, and cool can help.
+You may consider using a bedroom fan to help.
+However, parents with concerns about their child’s snoring, breathing, or ongoing issue with sleep should speak with their physician to rule out possible sleep disorders.

 Children and teens are among the millions of Americans who regularly consume caffeinated beverages like energy drinks, coffee, and soda.
 The American Heart Association states that children and teens should have no more than 6 teaspoons of sugar a day and just 8 oz (1 cup) of sugary beverages per week, but the average teenager consumes about 34 teaspoons of sugar daily.
 Caffeine and sugar can have serious effects in children and teens, resulting in blood sugar irregularities, mood fluctuations, and interrupted sleep.